 Cause of Noonan syndrome

-Noonan syndrome is a genetic condition caused by a fault in one of at least seven different genes.
-In genetic testing, a mutation in the PTPN11 gene causes Noonan syndrome in about 50 per cent of affected people.
+Noonan syndrome is a genetic condition caused by a change in one of at least seven different genes.
+Genetic testing has shown that a change in the PTPN11 gene causes Noonan syndrome in about 50 per cent of affected people.

 It was once believed that most cases of Noonan syndrome were sporadic, which means the child’s gene spontaneously changed.
 However, researchers now suspect that Noonan syndrome is inherited in up to 75 per cent of cases.